belgattitude/soluble-jasper/README.md

 use Soluble\Jasper\{ReportRunnerFactory, Report, ReportParams};
 use Soluble\Jasper\DataSource\JDBCDataSource;

-// Step 1: Get the report runner (should be done once in a container interface)
+// Step 1: Get the report runner
+// Good practice is to initialize once and get it from a PSR-11 compatible container

 $bridgeAdapter = new JavaBridgeAdapter([
     'servlet_address' => 'localhost:8080/JasperReports/servlet.phpjavabridge'
 ]);

 $reportRunner = ReportRunnerFactory::getBridgedReportRunner($bridgeAdapter);

 // Step 2: Define your report parameters